scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 	fontNameAndOutOfOrderGlyphs=TAHOMA#cp437#
 	fontNameAndOutOfOrderGlyphs=SYSTEM#latin-1#
 	````
-	* Note: for font files (FON) that you have created or edited with the fontCreator tool (e.g for the SUBTLS_E file for subtitles, or another in-game font file eg. KIA6PT, TAHOMA) you __should__ copy the 8-bit encoding and the comma separated out of order character tuples from the respective "override encoding" text file that you used with the fontCreator tool for each new/ edited font.
-Additionally, all the new and edited fonts (FON files that were output by the fontCreator script) should be in your working directory in order to include them in the SUBTITLES.MIX.
+	* Note: for font files (FON) that you have created or edited with the fontCreator tool (e.g for the SUBTLS_E file for subtitles, or another in-game font file eg. KIA6PT, TAHOMA) you __should copy the 8-bit encoding and the comma separated out of order character tuples from the respective "override encoding" text file that you used with the fontCreator tool for each new/ edited font in the configureFontsTranslation.txt fields__.
+Additionally, __all the new and edited fonts (FON files that were output by the fontCreator script) should be in your working directory__ in order to include them in the SUBTITLES.MIX.
 It's important to keep the naming of those files unchanged. __Supported name values for imported FON files__ are:
 	SUBTLS_E.FON, KIA6PT.FON, TAHOMA18.FON, TAHOMA24.FON and SYSTEM.FON (practically you won't be using the last one).

 ## fontCreator (fontCreator.py)